defenseunicorns/uds-common/docs/uds-packages/start_here.md

     <img src=".images/wat-no-not-that-wat.png" alt="alt text" width="200">
 </p>

-1. `git clone https://github.com/defenseunicorns/uds-package-template.git` find and replace variables
+1. `git clone https://github.com/defenseunicorns/uds-package-template.git` then find and replace template variables
 2. `zarf dev generate -h` to generate a `zarf.yaml` file from a helm chart
    1. Replace the `common/zarf.yaml` with the generated
 3. Update the `zarf.yaml` (top-level)  with the correct reference.
 Add the required images to the `upstream` flavor
    1. Remove the `-unicorn` flavor for now
-4. Update the `bundle/uds-bundle.yaml` with the correct reference
+4. Update the `bundle/uds-bundle.yaml` with the correct metadata and package reference(s)
 5. `uds run dev` to create a local package, local cluster, and deploy the package
    1. troubleshoot and retry as needed
 6. update the `chart/templates/uds-package.yaml` as appropriate, read [this](https://uds.defenseunicorns.com/reference/configuration/uds-operator/)